 • Target individuals with precision

-Artificial Intelligence has transformed both cybersecurity defense and cybercrime.
+Artificial Intelligence has been used in both types of cybersecurity defence and cybercrime.

 Organizations now use AI for: